Lately I’ve been seeing a lot of customs on Yahoo! Auctions in Japan have been featuring modifications with “Sofubi Putty”.

 In addition, the vinyl putty retains it’s flexibility which really nice.
 You wont really have to worry about cracking, unlike additive mods such as Apoxie Sculpt and etc.

-I’ll try my best to document my modding adventure and final results of the application of the DD Slurry.
+I’ll try my best to document my modding adventure and final results of the application and creation of this DD Slurry.